 I present workshops and lectures to guilds and conference groups on a regular basis.
 The list of classes I am currently teaching in person is further down this page.
-If you are interested in an alternate way of presenting guild content, I am also offering remote lectures and online workshops at reduced prices for guilds.
+If you are interested in an alternate way of presenting guild content, I am also offering remote lectures and online workshops at reduced prices.
 This keeps me from having to travel so much and it lets you get great content at very reduced rates.

 I am now offering these services in two ways: